Improving forecasting performance using covariate-dependent copula models: Introduction

 \section{Introduction}

-Copula modeling has been an active research area dating back to Sklar's theorem \citep{sklar1959fonctions} in which he proves that a multivariate cumulative distribution function $F(x_{1},...,x_{M})$ can be written in terms of univariate marginal distributions and a copula function $C(u_{1},...,u_{M})$, where $u_{i}=F_{i}(x_{i})$ is the $i$:th marginal CDF.
-Various properties and applications of copulas have thereafter been studied, see e.g. \citet{nelsen2006introduction} for an introduction to copulas, \citet{joe1997multivariate} for dependence and extreme value distribution with copulas, and \citet{dorota2010dependence} for constructions of multivariate dependences using bivariate copulas.
+Copula modeling is an active research area dating back to Sklar's Theorem \citep{sklar1959fonctions}.
+The theorem states that any multivariate cumulative distribution function can be written in terms of univariate marginal distributions and a copula function.
+Allowing the researchers to specify the marginal distributions separately from the copula function that links theses distributions to form the joint distribution, copula models provide a great deal of flexibility in modeling multivariate distributions, and thus become very popular in multivariate analysis.
+The related studies include, but are not limited to, an introduction to copulas \citep{nelsen2006introduction}, research on dependences and extreme value distributions with copulas \citep{joe1997multivariate}, research on the construction of multivariate dependences using bivariate copulas \citep{kurowicka2010dependence}, and approaches in copula estimation (see \citet{jaworski2010copula} for a review) including pair-copula constructions (see \citet{czado2010pair} and references therein).